The 5 Best Areas to Visit in Portugal

 The Algarve Coast

-If you like your weather warm and beaches trendy, high tail it to the Algarve coast!
-With it’s sunny Mediterranean climate, white-washed villages, long sandy beaches and hip beach clubs-you’re in for a treat.
+The Algarve Coast is easily one of the most beautiful in the world.
+With its sunny Mediterranean climate, white-washed villages, long sandy beaches and hip beaches, you’re in for a treat.
 Faro is the capital, but when it comes to nightlife, Lagos takes the cake.
-If you’re looking for something a bit more tranquil, check out one of the relatively undiscovered coastal towns like Sagres, Tavira or Aljezur.
+If you’re looking for something a bit more tranquil, check out one of the relatively undiscovered coastal towns like Carvoiero, Sagres, Tavira or Aljezur.

 A collection of nine islands off the coast of Portugal, the Azores are unlike any other European Island.
 These islands offer volcanic black sand beaches, ancient crater lakes, towering waterfalls and thermal baths.
+Think: The Costa Rica of Europe.
 Sao Miguel, “The Green Island,” is the largest of the nine while Pico is home to the tallest mountain in all of Portugal.